Krispy Kreme: Promotions

 Although based on informal advertising such as word-of-mouth, in 2006, Krispy Kreme moved into television and radio advertisements, beginning with its "Share the Love" campaign with heart-shaped doughnuts.
+Since 1955, the company has offered fundraising kits for organizations to sell boxes of doughnuts; Krispy Kreme would then split the proceeds with the organizations to raise funds for various causes.

-In 2014, Krispy Kreme released a $1,685 donut as part of fundraising efforts for The Children's Trust.
-It was covered with 24-k gold and was decorated with edible diamonds.
+In 2014, Krispy Kreme released a $1,685 doughnut as part of fundraising efforts for The Children's Trust.
+It was covered with 24-karat gold and was decorated with edible diamonds.
 The inside was made from Dom Pérignon champagne jelly.

-In March 2021, Krispy Kreme announced that they were providing a free Original Glazed doughnut every day (except Thanksgiving Day & Christmas Day) for the rest of that year to customers in the US who could prove they have received a COVID-19 vaccine.
+In March 2021, Krispy Kreme announced that they were providing a free Original Glazed doughnut every day (except Thanksgiving Day and Christmas Day) for the rest of that year to customers in the US who could prove they have received a COVID-19 vaccine.
 Multiple physicians criticized this move, with former Baltimore health commissioner Leana Wen tweeting that a person who ate a doughnut every day without making other lifestyle changes could gain 15 pounds by the end of the year.
-Others criticized the physician-critics.
-Elyse Resch, a nutrition therapist, wrote: "It's an oppression.
-Weight stigma, fat-shaming, fatphobia – it's oppressive, like every other oppression in the world.
+Others criticized the physicians: Elyse Resch, a nutrition therapist, wrote: "It's an oppression.
+Weight stigma, fat-shaming, fatphobia—it's oppressive, like every other oppression in the world.
 And it's so wrong.
 We all deserve to have satisfaction in our eating, and having a doughnut is a delicious thing."
-Krispy Kreme, in response, said, "Like many sweet treats, Krispy Kreme Doughnuts are an occasional indulgence best enjoyed in moderation.
+In response to the criticisms, Krispy Kreme said, "Like many sweet treats, Krispy Kreme Doughnuts are an occasional indulgence best enjoyed in moderation.
 And we know that's how most of our guests enjoy our doughnuts.
 We're certainly not asking people to get a free Original Glazed doughnut every day, we're just making it available through the end of the year, especially given that not every group is eligible to get vaccinated yet."